henrik/octopress/source/_posts/2006-10-17-rss-for-cyanide-and-happiness-with-images-worldofwar-se-handdator-se.markdown

 layout: post
 comments: true
 ---

+## Update 2012-08-07

+Sorry, these feeds are going away as I don't use them and don't want to maintain them.

+There is a [Cyanide and Happiness feed with images here](http://pipes.yahoo.com/pipes/pipe.run?_id=9b91d1900e14d1caff163aa6fa1b24bd&_render=rss) that seems just as good.

+## Old post

 I discovered the web comic <a href="http://www.explosm.net/comics">Cyanide and Happiness</a> a few hours ago.
 Good stuff.

 Alas, their RSS feed didn't include the comic images inline.
 Easily solved &ndash; I wrote a PHP wrapper around the feed that finds and injects the images.
 Get the <a href="http://henrik.nyh.se/scrapers/cyanide_and_happiness.rss">improved feed</a>.